magarena/magarena/release/README.txt

 ShawnieBoy

 - increase images available for crops and non-English cards.
 Crops are recommended for English users.
+- Add Kaladesh set and block format

+- fixed the following bugs:
+    * Added missing mana values for lands from SOI and OGW sets.
+These lands should now appear in random decks.

 Release 1.76 (August 28, 2016)
 ============